PaulLerner/ViQuAE/EXPERIMENTS.md

 The results, corresponding to a KB entity/article are then mapped to the corresponding passages to allow fusion with BM25 (next §)
 The image results is simply the union of both ResNet and ArcFace scores since they are exclusive (you can tweak that with the `weight` parameter in the config file)

+Beware that these results cannot be well interpreted because they do not have a reference KB which would allow looking if the answer is in the passage (TODO refactor to allow that).
+See other caveats in the next section.

 ### BM25 + Image

 Now in order to combine the text results of BM25 and the image results we do two things: